 - Administrative: Legal fees, insurance premiums, and management costs.

-- Maintenance & Repairs: Ongoing costs to keep the property functioning.
-It is vital to distinguish between a standard repair and a capital improvement; understanding capital expenditure vs operating expense ensures you don't accidentally drain your operating budget for a reserve-level project.
+- Maintenance & Repairs: Ongoing costs to keep the property in good working order.
+Understand capital expenditure vs operating expense to ensure you don't accidentally drain your operating budget for a reserve-level project.

 - Utilities: Water, electricity, and gas for common areas.